BenedictusKent/TradingSimulator/README.md

 - which allows useful information about preious data in sequence to help with the processing of new data points.

 ### How does LSTM works?
-3 main dependencies
+3 main dependencies:
 - cell state (current long-term memory of network)
 - previous hidden state (output of previous data)
 - input data

-LSTM uses series of gates to control information flow which acts as filters to generate information for training
+LSTM uses series of gates to control information flow which acts as filters to generate information for training:
 - forget gate
 - input gate
 - output gates
 For more detailed explanation, please refer here [LSTM](https://towardsdatascience.com/lstm-networks-a-detailed-explanation-8fae6aefc7f9)

 ### Model Architecture